Healing After Childbirth

 Birth is a normal physiologic process, but during the days and weeks that follow the baby's arrival, your body must go through a period of healing.
-In fact, it may take up to a year before your body completely returns to its pre-pregnancy state.
-Although there are a couple of differences between healing after a vaginal birth versus a cesarean birth, the general healing process holds true for both types of delivery.
-Several factors can affect this healing, including your general health, nutritional status, and degree of fatigue or stress.
+How long this takes will depend on your general health, but it can be up to a year before your body completely returns to its pre-pregnancy state.
+Although there are a couple of differences between healing after a vaginal birth versus a Cesarean birth, the general healing process holds true for both types of delivery.

-It takes up to 10 days for the placental site to be totally healed, and during that time you will notice a bloody vaginal discharge called lochia.
-The lochia will be bright red for a day or two after birth, very much like a heavy menstrual period.
+It takes up to 10 days for the placental site to heal.
+During that time you’ll notice a bloody vaginal discharge called lochia.
+It will be bright red for a day or two after birth, very much like a heavy menstrual period.
 It then decreases in amount and becomes a dark brown color, then a pinkish discharge, and by 10 days a slight white discharge.
-When that point is reached, you will know that the placental site is completely healed.
-This process may be accelerated in women who are breastfeeding, because the action of the baby's sucking at the mother's nipple stimulates the uterus to contract, and healing may take less time.
-Until the lochia has disappeared, you should avoid having sexual intercourse and should use good hygiene in the perineum (the area between the anus and the vulva) throughout the day to prevent the introduction of bacteria into the vaginal tract.
+This signals that the placental site is completely healed.

 Home Healing Tips

-- Eat a healthful diet to support the healing process.
+Eat a healthy diet to support the healing process.
 Be sure you're getting protein, vitamins, and lots of fluids.

-- Rest!
-This is a major component to the healing process.
+Rest!
 Try to stay in bed or on the sofa for the first week after birth.
 Don't do too much too quickly, even though you may feel good.
-The only activities you do should relate to the care of the baby.
+Your only activities should relate to the care of the baby.
 Let someone else take care of errands, cooking, laundry, and other housework.
 Plan ahead so help with these activities is available.

-- Sleep when the baby sleeps.
-Since you can expect that you will have many nights of interrupted sleep, you will need to make up for that by taking naps during the day.
-You should aim to get as many hours of sleep in a 24-hour period of time (although broken into more segments) as you did before the baby was born.
-Take the phone off the hook and place a ""Do not disturb!"" sign on the door.
+Sleep when the baby sleeps.
+You can expect many nights of interrupted sleep, and you’ll need to make up for that by taking naps during the day.
+Aim to get as many hours of sleep in a 24-hour period of time (although broken into more segments) as you did before the baby was born.

-- Signs of infection (redness, heat, swelling, an oozing discharge) at the site of the episiotomy or cesarean incision.
+Signs of infection (redness, heat, swelling, an oozing discharge) at the site of the Cesarean incision.

-If you follow these recommendations, you'll be amazed at how quickly you feel like you're back to ""normal"" after birth.
-Because having a baby is a normal process, not an illness, your body will heal quickly.
+Because having a baby is a normal process, not an illness, your body is programmed to heal quickly.
 And the few days of some minor discomforts while you're healing will be overshadowed by the joys of having a new baby in your arms!